 “I couldn’t be more proud of our exceptional advocacy teams and the staff, faculty, and alumni coaches who help prepare them,” said Donald J. Guter, South Texas College of Law Houston president and dean.
 “There are many schools that go years without a single win, and just look at the number and variety of advocacy competition wins – both team and individual – South Texas earned in a single weekend.
 Congratulations to all for a job well done.”

-South Texas students also receive invaluable hands-on coaching and critiquing by Rob Galloway, associate director of the Advocacy Program, and their law professors prior to key national championships.
-Professors T. Gerald Treece, Phillip Page, Randall Kelso, and others played key roles in equipping STCL Houston students for last weekend’s advocacy tournaments.
+South Texas students also receive invaluable hands-on coaching and critiquing by Galloway and their law professors prior to key national championships.
+Professors T. Gerald Treece, Phillip Page, Randall Kelso, and others played key roles in equipping the students for these recent advocacy tournaments.

 “I’m very proud of our student advocates whenever and wherever they compete,” said Treece, STCL Houston Advocacy Program director and associate dean.
 “Our dedicated advocates put their blood, sweat, and tears into preparing for these championships and they deserve all the recognition they receive.
 Most importantly, by putting in the time and energy to prepare for tournaments, these students develop an outstanding set of persuasive legal skills that will set them apart in a courtroom following graduation.”